ergo-services/ergo/docs/actors/pool.md

 ### Rate Limiting Through Pool Configuration

-The combination of `PoolSize` and `WorkerMailboxSize` provides a natural rate limiting mechanism.
-The pool can buffer at most `PoolSize × WorkerMailboxSize` messages.
-If all workers are busy and their mailboxes are full, new messages are rejected:
+The combination of `PoolSize` and `WorkerMailboxSize` bounds how much work the pool holds: `PoolSize` messages being handled, plus `PoolSize × WorkerMailboxSize` waiting in the workers' mailboxes.
+A message being handled has already left its mailbox, so the two add up.
+There is no buffer at the pool itself.
+Once every mailbox is full, further messages are **dropped** rather than rejected - the sender is not told, as the next section explains:

 ```go
 // Rate limit: 5 workers × 20 messages = 100 requests max in flight